Australia and nuclear weapons

 The major international treaty on nuclear weapons.
 This provides enduring benefits in curtailing the proliferation of nuclear weapons, advancing nuclear disarmament and underpinning the right of all nations to the peaceful uses of nuclear energy.
 Over 190 states are party to this cornerstone treaty, which has been in place for nearly half a century.

 What is Australia's view of the Treaty on the Prohibition of Nuclear Weapons (ban treaty)?

 Australia does not support the "ban treaty" which we believe would not eliminate a single nuclear weapon.
-Additionally, it creates parallel obligations to the NPT, has not engaged any state that possesses nuclear weapons in its negotiations and none have signed or ratified, ignores the realities of the global security environment, has weaker safeguards provisions than the existing NPT framework, fails to set out how disarmament would be verified or enforced in practice, and it would be inconsistent with our US alliance obligations.
+Additionally, it creates parallel obligations to the NPT, has not engaged any state that possesses nuclear weapons in its negotiations and none have signed or ratified, ignores the realities of the global security environment, has weaker safeguards provisions than called for by the existing NPT framework, fails to set out how disarmament would be verified or enforced in practice, and it would be inconsistent with our US alliance obligations.
 As a non-signatory, the treaty’s entry into force on 22 January 2021 does not create legal obligations for Australia.